sonaalKant/ParallelProgramming/README.md

 The speedup looks high (big numbers good!), but you may be rightfully skeptical.

-> You can measure the speedup this way, but is this the right serial baseline?

 This 1-thread running time is the so-called "serial elision" of your parallel program, i.e., the serial program that we get when for each